2021-22 COVID-19 Operational Plan

 - Symptoms of COVID-19 can include: fever, cough, shortness of breath, chills, headache, muscle pain, sore throat, fatigue, congestion or runny nose, or loss of taste or smell.
 Other less common symptoms include gastrointestinal symptoms like nausea, vomiting, or diarrhea.

 However, if a person has had lab-confirmed COVID-19 in the past 90 days and is experiencing symptoms consistent with COVID-19, retesting is not recommended.
-The person is should follow the above decision tree and remain home until symptoms have improved and they have been fever-free for 24 hours.
-Siblings and other household members can continue to attend in-person school and activities.
+The person should remain home until symptoms have improved and they have been fever-free for 24 hours.
+[Updated March 1, 2022]

-If a student is symptomatic at school, the school will notify a parent/guardian for the student to be picked up and the student will be REQUIRED to wear a mask while waiting.
-If the student is unable to be picked up, they will be REQUIRED to wear a mask while in school and additional mitigation strategies may be implemented.
+If a student is symptomatic at school, the school will notify a parent/guardian for the student to be picked up.
+Additional mitigation strategies may be implemented in this scenario.

 Positive COVID-19 Test

 If a person tests positive for COVID-19 and has symptoms, they are REQUIRED to stay home and isolate for at least five days.
 The five-day isolation period must start with day zero being the first day symptoms started OR the day the positive test was taken, if symptoms don’t exist.
 A student may return on day six if symptoms have improved AND they have been fever-free for 24 hours without use of fever-reducing medication.
 All families are required to report their student(s) positive test results to their building.
 The building is REQUIRED to report positive COVID-19 tests to MDH through the RedCap portal.
 [Updated January 12, 2022]